MichaelGit202/441_Project/lab03/lab03.md

     Im going to try to limit its behavior ny telling it in the sys prompt what it can't do, making a framework it has to work around.

 ## attempt 6
 #### Intention
 >What is the improvement that you intend to make?

     Added stuff the AI could not do.
 Made some of the descriptions into a list format so it does not do more that what is in the list and for what it should do and in what order.
 Specified D&D as Dungeons and Dragons.
 Told it that it should be writing a story that is interesting.
+I also added 'writing' prompts to dialouge header: "make it in the style of quinten tarentino".

 #### Action/Change
 >Why do you think this action/change will improve the agent?

+    I think that adding a list of items to complete will make sure the ai does each step.
+Telling the AI what to do is much more of a specification that what I want it to do.
+Eliminating what I want it to do.
+I also added many more

 #### Result
 >What was the result?

     It started numbering dialouges and scenes, I think its now more like a movie script than a like an entry because I put a bunch of "make it in the style of steven king" and "make it in the style of quinten tarentino"

 #### Reflection/Analysis of the result.
 >Why do you think it did or did not work?